 - Waivers-Credit exam

 - National Testing Programs

 - Courses with the following grades:

-- o Audit (AUD)
+- Audit (AUD)

-- o Incomplete (I)
+- Incomplete (I)

-- o Repeat of a course (R)
+- Repeat of a course (R)

-- o Passing (P)
+- Passing (P)

 - Withdrawal (W)

 - Transfer Credit (TC)

 Each academic program has a published standard credit load for completion.
-Pace of completion is automatically evaluated for all periods of attendance at the University.
+Pace of completion is automatically evaluated for all periods of attendance at the Institute.